 I tend to shoot really fast and flow from one shot to another seamlessly and go through many poses and combinations in a very short time, especially for families with young kids.
 I do build excitement and momentum during the shooting process by being the ‘monkey’ while giving lots of reassurances and feedback to clients on how they are doing.
-Parents are expected to relax while I get the kids attention but pay attention to my instructions while I’m conducting the session.
+Parents are expected to relax while I get the kid’s attention but pay attention to my instructions while I’m conducting the session.

-This is the part where everyone will need to keep up with the fast momentum as I give instructions on the fly (especially for families with young children) because the “look” that I want to create is usually a split second moment type of shot.
-I do this is to ensure that the people in front of and outside the zone of the camera view “forget” about the camera and focus on what they are doing, how they’re bonding and have fun at the same time.
+This is the part where everyone will need to keep up with the fast momentum as I give instructions on the fly (especially for families with young children) because the “look” that I want to create is usually a split-second moment type of shot.
+I do this is to ensure that the people in front of and outside the zone of the camera view “forget” about the camera and focus on what they are doing, how they’re bonding and having fun at the same time.
 Really… most people won’t have time to worry about anything during this time.

-Of course, if I have luxury (because with young children under 5 years old, it is NOT possible to pose them, so don’t try!
-I will talk about that later how I navigate in this) of posing people, I will make sure I make changes, even they think it is tiny… I look at the face, the size of everyone and make sure everyone looks about equal and how the light fall on them nicely.
+Of course, if I have the luxury (because with young children under 5 years old, it is NOT possible to pose them, so don’t try!
+I will talk about that later how I navigate in this) of posing people, I will make sure I make changes, even they think it is tiny… I look at the face, the size of everyone and make sure everyone looks about equal and how the light falls on them nicely.

 3. The “Closing”

-At the end of the family photography photo shoot, I may do a scroll through the camera to show clients the images captured during the session, how the products look like if its a studio session and get to know about any particular flaw/edit that clients need me to pay more attention to.
+At the end of the family photography photoshoot, I may do a scroll through the camera to show clients the images captured during the session, how the products look like if its a studio session and get to know about any particular flaw/edit that clients need me to pay more attention to.

 Clients usually get to view the whole series of images anywhere in the world at their convenience within a week via an online gallery.
 Image selection/orders are made online and the finished products are delivered when the order is fulfilled.